How To Get Back Into A Healthy Routine When You’re Working From Home

 Instead of grabbing something unhealthy or skipping breakfast completely (which will only cause you to get hungry and snack later in the morning), fuel your body with goodness.

-Eggs are a great option for breakfast because they’re rich in protein, as well as other nutrients like vitamin D (which you might not be getting enough of if you’re inside a lot).
+If you’re looking for a simple high protein breakfast idea, eggs are a great option because they’re rich in protein, as well as other nutrients like vitamin D (which you might not be getting enough of if you’re inside a lot).
 Eggs don’t have to be high calorie either, as this low fat baked omelette recipe suggests — it all depends on how you cook them.
 Making an egg white omelette gives you a protein boost to fuel your day without any sugar spikes and unnecessary fats.

 Set Yourself Goals, And Be Realistic!